Controlling Frequency-Domain Hong-Ou-Mandel Interference via Electromagnetically Induced Transparency: COMMUTATION RELATIONS OF FIELD OPERATORS

 Based on Eqs.
 (C1) and (C4), we obtain

 The left-hand side of Eq. (\ref{eq:(C5)}) comes from the contribution of anti-normal-ordered noise correlations.
 This indicates that once the output probe field is dissipated, i.e. $|A^{\ast}|^2 +|B^{\ast}|^2 < 1$, it must be caused by the anti-normal-ordered noise correlations.
 However, for a double-$\Lambda$ medium with a sufficiently large OD, $|A^{\ast}|^2 +|B^{\ast}|^2 \approx 1$, that is, the contribution of anti-normal-ordered noise terms approaches to zero, indicating that the vacuum field reservoir is unable to disturb the lossless system through quantum fluctuations.
-The formula for the output signal field can also be obtained as follows:
+Additionally, the formula for the output signal field has also been derived as follows: